activescott/lessmsi/README.md

 To set up a _free_ Windows development environment that works with Lessmsi:

-1. Install [VMWare Fusion Player](https://www.vmware.com/products/fusion.html) (using free "Player" version, only needed if developing on MacOS)
+1. Install [VMWare Fusion Player](https://www.vmware.com/products/fusion.html) (using free "Player" version, only needed if developing on MacOS - [homebrew also has a vmware-fusion formula](https://formulae.brew.sh/cask/vmware-fusion))
 2. Download a Virtual Machine for Windows development that Microsoft provides at https://developer.microsoft.com/en-us/windows/downloads/virtual-machines/.
 These VMs include virtual machine with the latest versions of Windows, the developer tools, SDKs, and samples ready to go.
 3. Install chocolatey as described at https://chocolatey.org/install
 4. Install some things using the "Command Prompt" (`cmd` rather than "Power Shell"/`ps`) and `winget` here):